-9. DEPARTMENT: Literature & Criticism PROGRAM REVISIONS Program: PhD Literature & Criticism monograph or it can be three articles with an introduction and conclusion that describes how the three articles establish the student's expertise in a particular area.
+9. DEPARTMENT: Literature & Criticism PROGRAM REVISIONS Program: PhD Literature & Criticism

+12 Dissertation credits.
+Students will work closely with their dissertation advisor to complete a dissertation.
+This can be in the form of a monograph or it can be three articles with an introduction and conclusion that describes how the three articles establish the student's expertise in a particular area.